cnshsliu/smp.nvim/README.md

 ## Latest Update:

-😀😀😀 [Turn URL into markdown link automatically](#convert-url-into-link-automatically), scenario: visiting a site, copy & paste it's URL from browser to Neovim, or drag a link to NeoVim, the URL will be converted into a link: `[Web Page Title](web page url)` automatically.
+😀😀😀 [Convert URL into markdown link automatically](#convert-url-into-link-automatically), scenario: visiting a site, copy & paste it's URL from browser to Neovim, or drag a link to NeoVim, the URL will be converted into a link: `[Web Page Title](web page url)` automatically.

 😀😀😀 [Switch browser tab automatically when we edit multiple Markdowns](#switch-browser-tab-automatically)